 - Source: CasadelMantegna

 - Photographs: © Wikimedia Creative Commons, Flickr User: © franceschinik, © Michele M. F

 The design was revolutionary, consisting of an external cube containing a circular atrium open to the sky and echoing a Roman amphitheater, set back slightly in the square to create larger frontal spaces to left and right.
 The overall proportions were calculated from complex mathematical, geometrical and probably musical harmonic principles.

 Mantegna House Photographs

-Mantegna himself projected his House, but it took him twenty years to finish it, and unfortunately soon after that, in 1502, he was forced to sell it to Francesco Gonzaga as part of a business exchange.
+Mantegna himself projected his House, but it took him twenty years to finish it, and unfortunately, soon after that, in 1502, he was forced to sell it to Francesco Gonzaga as part of a business exchange.
 When Mantegna conceived the House, the principles of classical architecture and their application to modern buildings were a subject of passionate study and debate.
-The polymath, Leon Battista Alberti at about that time, provided Ludovico Gonzaga with designs for two churches in Mantua, San Sebastiano, and the basilica of Sant’Andrea, that drew on classical forms, with facades borrowing elements from Roman temple fronts and triumphal arches.
+At about that time, the polymath Leon Battista Alberti provided Ludovico Gonzaga with designs for two churches in Mantua, San Sebastiano, and the basilica of Sant’Andrea, which drew on classical forms, with facades borrowing elements from Roman temple fronts and triumphal arches.

-The structure of the House is very peculiar: a cubic building with a cylindrical courtyard at the center.
 The geometry of this courtyard defines the House.
 A two floors cylinder intersects with a square to achieve the “squaring of the circle” in the patio.
-The interior windows follow the geometry of this cylinder, having a small curvature.
+The interior windows follow the geometry of this cylinder, having a slight curvature.

 This may recall the structure of a Roman Domus with the rooms opening onto the courtyard.
-Still, it also seems to remember the typology of the buildings suggested by Leon Battista Alberti, with the symbolic use of the square and the circle, besides already experimented by Mantegna in The Oculus of the Bridal Chamber in St. George’s Castle.
+Still, it also seems to remember the typology of the buildings suggested by Leon Battista Alberti, with the symbolic use of the square and the circle, besides already experimented with by Mantegna in The Oculus of the Bridal Chamber in St. George’s Castle.
 In the rooms opening onto the round courtyard are still visible traces of decorations along with the emblem of Marquis Ludovico II.
 A little dome probably covered the patio, now lost.